protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/mime-types.md

         `json`.
     +   Use `+json` for JSON even in HTTP responses that use parser breakers as a CORB mitigation.
--   Set `charset` to `utf-8` for all JSONor Text Format encodings, and never set it for binary encodings.
+-   Set `charset` to `utf-8` for all JSON or Text Format encodings, and never set it for binary encodings.
     +   If `charset` is unspecified it is assumed to be UTF-8.
 It is preferable to always specify a `charset` as that may prevent certain attack vectors